0xsequence-demos/embedded-wallet-verify-session/README.md

-# Sequence Kit Embedded Wallet JWT Verification
+# Sequence Embedded Wallet JWT Verification

 Starter Sequence Embedded Wallet boilerplate that shows how to verify a JWT from your backend.